thomasgeissl/ofPackageManager/README.md

 ![](win-path.png)

-### Building
+## Building

-- clone the app into openFrameworks/apps/myApp: `git clone https://github.com/thomasgeissl/ofPackageManager.git`.
-Its dependencies can be cloned via the provided `install_dependencies.sh` script or the online version of the package manager.
+- Clone the app into openFrameworks/apps/myApps: `git clone https://github.com/thomasgeissl/ofPackageManager.git`.
+- Its dependencies can be cloned via the provided `install_dependencies.sh` script or the online version of the package manager.

-It is recommended to add the path your bash profile.
-Have a look at the `add_to_path.sh`script.
+- On linux and OSX it should build with `make`
+- Or you can use the project generator to generate an IDE project

 ## Usage

-It ships with 3 different interfaces.
+It comes with 3 different interfaces.

 1. gui - similar to the project generator
 2. cli - similar to npm